arisng/webuxui-demo/demos/scoped-view-transitions/README.md

 ## Usage

-- Click "Update Nav" to transition the navigation menu.
+- Click "Update Nav" for bouncy slide transition.
-- Click "Update Sidebar" to transition the sidebar content.
+- Click "Update Sidebar" for rotating transition.
-- Click "Update Content" to transition the main content.
+- Click "Update Content" for scaling fade transition.
+- Click "Update Footer" for flip transition.
 - Click "Update All" to trigger all transitions simultaneously.
+- Click "Reset" to return to original state with simultaneous transitions.

 ## Browser Support